cse110-sp24-group18/warmup-exercise/SWOT_Analysis.md

 ## Slider Widget Team Analysis
 ### Strength
-- Good communications were achieved; frequent meetings were done and updates from teammates were quick.
-This leads to the project done more efficiently and leads to better end result.
+- Good communication was achieved through frequent meetings and quick updates via Slack.
+This led to the project being done more efficiently and effectively.
-- Efficiency in duties separation were achieved for each teammates.
-This allows the project itself to be tackled efficiently.
+- The team successfully divided duties among team members, allowing for the efficient handling of the project tasks.

 ### Weakness
-- Inefficient code collaboration method.
-This is evident in most implementation relied being on 1 branch.
-The group could work better with more branches for targeted implementation/issue targeting in the future.
+- Inefficient code collaboration method: This was evident by the implementation only relying on 1 branch.
+The group could work better with one branch per user in the future.

 ### Opportunity
-- The use of "Hosting Widget" which allows easy implementation / debugging.
+- The use of "Hosting Widget" allowed easy implementation / debugging.
-- The use of Github in coordinating and coding together really allows a more efficient workflow.
+- The use of Github in coordinating and coding together really allowed a more efficient workflow.

 ### Threat
-- Not much programming work to divide.
-Since the assignment is fairly small, easily done by 2-3 out of 5 teammates, it's difficult to separate it more than what's done.
+- Since the assignment was fairly small, it was easily done by 2-3 out of 5 teammates.
+Hence, it was difficult to separate programming-related tasks and make sure every team member had a coding sub-task to do.

 ## Task List Team Analysis
 ### Strength
-- Some of the team member already got a good baseline understanding of WebApp design.
-This allows more complex ideas in the program to be achievable efficiently.
+- Some team members had a good baseline understanding of WebApp design, facilitating the achievement of more complex ideas efficiently.

 ### Weakness
-- Organization issues arising from the limited experience most team member has working in a team setting with a Github repo.
+- Limited experience working in a team setting with a GitHub repo led to organizational issues.
-- Inexperience with Github version control.
-As such, some learning was needed.
+- Inexperience with Github version control, which required some additional learning.

 ### Opportunity
-- The usage of online resources for ideas and polishing of codes.
+- The usage of online resources for ideas and code refinement.

 ### Threat
-- Large time constraint, considering the fact that the project only has one week to finish.
+- Large time constraint, considering the fact that the project only had one week to finish.
-- Unfortunate scheduling and timeline issues meant that some of the team members were very busy during the week to contribute a lot.
+- Some team members were busy with other commitments during the week, impacting their contribution to the project.

 ## Overall Group Points and What to Keep in Mind / Improve
 ### Strength
 - Good communication
-- Work splitting efficiency
+- Effective delegation of tasks
 - Good foundation for WebApp
 - Overall: Teamwork and general prior knowledge seems to be the team's strength.

 ### Weakness
 - Code collaboration limitations
 - Github knowledge limitations
 - Overall: The team seems to still be lacking in Github knowledge and how to utilize it better.
-This seems to be an aspect to keep in mind of to better the project's efficiency.

 ### Opportunity
-- External tools and guides usage
+- Usage of external tools and guides
-- Overall: Utilizing guides online and Github tools seem to be very helpful.
+- Overall: Utilizing guides online and Github tools seems to be very helpful.
 They should be utilized more and be mastered more for the project.

 ### Threat
-- Timing and general busyness with other classes
+- Timing and general busyness with other commitments
-- The general smallness of the task
+- The widget task being relatively small and simple to implement
-- Overall: Timing seems to be a big obstacle.
-Better scheduling and dividing of work might be needed for the actual project.
+- Overall: Timing seemed to be a big obstacle (since people were busy with midterms in Week 4).
+Better scheduling and delegation might be needed for the actual project.

 ### Conclusion
-The group seems to have pretty amazing strength and utilizing of opportunities that helped with the two widgets' success.
-They seem to be maintainable and could be realistically replicated for the actual project.
-The weaknesses seem to be minor and can be fixed by simply spending some more time learning about them, especially during lab sessions of the class.
-The threat of timing is unfortunate, and requires more attention the next assignment.
+The group showed strengths in effective communication and efficient work splitting, leveraging opportunities such as external resources and online guides.
+However, limitations in code collaboration and GitHub knowledge pose challenges that need to be addressed.
+Moving forward, the team should focus on improving collaboration processes and mastering GitHub tools to enhance project efficiency.
+Additionally, addressing timing constraints and better scheduling workloads will be imperative for future assignments.
+However, these issues are relatively small and can easily be managed with a longer deadline for the final project.